 Thanks mainly to the predominance of a single clan (the Isaq), Somaliland has remained largely peaceful and stable since 1991.
 It has great oil and gas potential and voted for complete independence in 1997, before holding free presidential elections in 2003, 2010 and 2017.
 However, the fledgling state is not officially recognised by the international community, which still hopes for a peace agreement covering all of Somalia.

 Semi-autonomous Puntland is a different kettle of fish.
-It too did reasonably well up until 2001, when its President Colonel Yusuf refused to stand down after losing an election, a point he reinforced by waging a little war.
+It too did reasonably well up until 2001, when its President Colonel Yusuf refused to stand down after losing an election, a point he reinforced by waging war.